 Why is the online customer journey so important?

-How do you ensure a great online customer journey?
+So how do you ensure a great online customer journey?

 1. Prevent online customer journey hijacking